 Thirdly, internal (like public facing) marketing strategies need to be executed seamlessly on multiple channels.
 Our team members (like consumers) are distracted, inundated with information, multi-generational, and have varying access to and comfort with technology.

-Today, Bee Loud manages a robust internal communication strategy that employs a variety of tactics that include:
+Today, our in-house marketing agency manages a robust internal communication strategy that employs a variety of tactics that include:

 Most recently, we invested a lot of money into a ‘social’ intranet called Jostle with cool features like two-way searchable news feeds and discussion threads.
-Bee Loud supports the intranet with ongoing one-on-one and small group training sessions, an engaging content strategy, and incentives that drive daily engagement.
+Our marketing agency supports the intranet with ongoing one-on-one and small group training sessions, an engaging content strategy, and incentives that drive daily engagement.